 - 19.1.
 The pre-application stage, which is discretionary, encourages applicants to carry out early engagement with the local community and us, before submitting a planning application.
 We encourage the early discussion of schemes in the form of a pre-application as it can: - verify the list of local requirements - help you to understand how planning policies and other requirements may affect your proposals. - 19.2.
 We will disclose any pre-application advice letters sent between the applicant and the council, once a formal planning application is submitted.
-The pre-application advice letter, if sent, se will be made available on our Planning Application Register and can be accessed on our website under each application at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/find-application/planning-application-register - 19.3.
-Further information on the pre-application process, including how to apply for pre application advice, can be accessed on our website at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/applicationadvice/pre-application-advice - 19.4.
-We would also encourage applicants to seek advice from other key stakeholders, such as Thames Water, (if relevant) at the pre-application stage too.
+The pre-application advice letter, if sent, can be accessed on our website under each application at: